 \subsection{Anisotropy in a hyperscaling model}

 As another interesting case, consider the potential $V$ in \eqref{axion-dilaton} to be \cite{Giataganas:2017koz, Giataganas:2018ekx}

-the resulting solution of equation of motions is a Lifshitz-like anisotropic hyperscaling violation metric with the arbitrary critical exponent $z$ and a hyperscaling violation exponent $\theta$ related to the constants the $\sigma$ and $\gamma$.
+the resulting solution of equation of motions is a Lifshitz-like anisotropic hyperscaling violation metric with the arbitrary critical exponent $z$.
+The hyperscaling violation exponent $\theta$ is related to the $\sigma$ and $\gamma$ constants.
 It is worth mentioning that this potential can be considered as the IR limit of \eqref{Full-potential}.
 But, these solutions indeed exist as exact metrics along UV to IR (not only as limits).
-The Lagrangian setup for these solutions from UV to IR and the class of solutions has been presented in as well as the exact scaling factors of background solution in \cite{Giataganas:2018ekx,Giataganas:2018rbq}\footnote{We would like to thank Dimitrios Giataganas for pointing this out to us.}.
+The Lagrangian setup for these solutions from UV to IR as well as the exact scaling factors of the background solution are presented in \cite{Giataganas:2018ekx,Giataganas:2018rbq}\footnote{We would like to thank Dimitrios Giataganas for pointing this out to us.}.
 There are other related works in this background and context \cite{Gursoy:2018ydr, Ghasemi:2019hdi}.
 In otherwise, the anisotropic IR metrics that is derived in \cite{Giataganas:2017koz} can be understood as a double wick rotation of the standard Lifshitz/HsV metrics as well as scaling of $z$ and $\theta$ \cite{Alishahiha:2012cm}.

 In any way, here we suppose it to be an independent potential valid everywhere (not only IR).
 Now by a linear axion in the $y$-direction, $\chi=a y$, one finds the following exact solution \cite{Giataganas:2017koz, Giataganas:2018ekx}